LiGCN: Label-interpretable Graph Convolutional Networks for Multi-label Text Classification: Related Work

-\textbf{Graph Neural Networks in NLP} Previous research has introduced GCN-based methods for NLP tasks by formulating the problems as graph-structural tasks.
-A fundamental task in NLP is text classification.
-Many works have shown that it is possible to utilize inter-relations of documents or tokens to infer the labels \cite{yao2019graph,zhang2019aspect}.
-Besides, some NLP tasks focus on learning relationships between nodes in a graph, such as learning prerequisites between concepts \cite{li2019should} and leveraging dependency trees predicted by GCNs for machine translation \cite{bastings-etal-2017-graph}.
-Though GCNs have been applied to multi-label classification for images \cite{Chen_2019_CVPR}, application on texts is still very limited.
-Heterogeneous Graph Neural Network (HGNN), as a variation of GCN, has been applied to many real-world networks, such as academic graphs and review graphs \cite{yang2020interpretable,zhang2019heterogeneous}, where multiple types of nodes and relations are considered, hence the name \textit{heterogeneous}.
-In the work of \cite{zhang2019heterogeneous}, they model authors and papers as two types of nodes in a heterogeneous graph to predict the paper venues, and apply different propagation rules for different neighboring groups (types).
-Another work by \cite{li2020r} models document texts and concept texts as different types of nodes in a heterogeneous graph to inference concept node relations.
+\textbf{Graph Neural Networks in NLP} Previous research has introduced GCN-based methods for NLP tasks by formulating them as graph-structured data tasks.
+A fundamental task is text classification.
+Many works show that it is possible to utilize inter-relations of documents or tokens to infer the labels \cite{yao2019graph,zhang2019aspect}.
+Besides, some NLP tasks focus on learning relationships between nodes in a graph, such as concept prerequisites \cite{li2019should} and leveraging dependency trees predicted by GCNs for machine translation \cite{bastings-etal-2017-graph}.
+Recently, variations of GCN models have been investigated for general text classification tasks \cite{linmei2019heterogeneous,tayal2019short,ragesh2021hetegcn}.
+Limited efforts have been made to apply GCNs for multi-label text classification.
+For example, EmoGraph \cite{xu2020emograph} is a model that captures the dependencies among emotions through graph networks.